swangarch/multilayer_perceptron/README.md

 ### Back probagation
 ![Demo](visualization/diagram/back_probagation.jpg)

 In backpropagation, the model calculates how far its predictions are from the correct answers using a loss function (like MSE or Cross-Entropy).
-Then, it computes the gradient of this loss with respect to each weight using the chain rule.
-This process tells the model which direction each weight should move to reduce the overall error.
+Then, it computes the gradient of this loss to each weight and bias using the chain rule.
+This process tells the model which direction each weight and bias should move to reduce the overall error.

 For the output layer, the gradient simplification is elegant: